 - Work product is becoming sloppy or buggy

-- Code is going untested and pushed straight into production
+- The code is going untested and pushed straight into production

 - Your PM hasn’t smiled in weeks…